Coontz: Ivanka Trump is right

 Story highlights

-- Stephanie Coontz: Ivanka Trump's letter is a rebuke of the administration's own policiies
+- Stephanie Coontz: Ivanka Trump's letter is a rebuke of the administration's own policies

 - Entitlement programs should allow for the security and prosperity of all Americans, she writes